 If you have struggled with receiving monthly payments of Universal Credit or have had trouble budgeting you may be able to have an Alternative Payment Arrangement.
 This could mean you receive Universal Credit more often than monthly, or the payment could be split between you and your partner.

 Landlords can apply for an Alternative Payment Arrangement if their tenant is in rent arrears, this way the Housing Element can be paid directly to the landlord, this is sometimes known as a direct payment.
-If you want more information on this arrangement or think you need one, please speak to your landlord.

 Jobcentre Plus will assess if there is a risk of financial harm to you and your family if you receive monthly payments.
 Job Centre Plus considers what they call tier one and tier two vulnerability factors.
 If you have a tier one vulnerability it is likely you will need an Alternative Payment Arrangement, however it does depend on your personal circumstances.
 The DWP have classed the following as tier one factors: